 The practice team understood the importance of obtaining and recording patients' consent to treatment.
-The dentists told us they gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
+The dentist told us they gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.

 The practice's consent policy included information about the Mental Capacity Act 2005.
-The team understood their responsibilities under the Act when treating adults who may not be able to make informed decisions.

-The policy also referred to Gillick competence and the dentists and dental nurses were aware of the need to consider this when treating young people under 16.
+Although staff had not received formal training they understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
+The policy also referred to Gillick competence and staff were aware of the need to consider this when treating young people under 16.
 Staff described how they involved patients' relatives or carers when appropriate and made sure they had enough time to explain treatment options clearly.